JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 # Optional.
 User and password if the HTTP endpoint requires authentication
 kotlin.build.report.http.user=someUser
 kotlin.build.report.http.password=somePassword

 # Optional.
+If HTTP output is used.
+Add a Git branch name of a build to a build report
+kotlin.build.report.http.include_git_branch.name=true|false

+# Optional.
 Label for marking your build report (for example, debug parameters)
 kotlin.build.report.label=some_label